Austinuc/alx-low_level_programming/0x00-hello_world/README.md

-6-size.c | Printing the size of various data types in C dependent on the machine its beign compiled and run on 100-intel | Generates assembly code from C using 'Intel syntax' 101-quote.c | Prints to the standard error in C
+6-size.c | Printing the size of various data types in C dependent on the machine its beign compiled and run on 100-intel | Generates assembly code from C using 'Intel syntax' 101-quote.c | Prints to the standard error in C 0-positive_or_negative.c | Checks if a randomly generated number is positive or negative